 Will someone meet participants at JFK International Airport to help them with check-in and boarding?

 Flights will be chaperoned to and from Athens.
-Upon arriving at New York's JFK Airport, campers will be greeted by Ionian Village staff and clergy.
-Each flight to Athens will be supervised by several clergy and staff members that will be responsible for escorting all campers safely aboard the flights to the Ionian Village staff awaiting them at the Athens Airport.
-These chaperones will also ensure that all campers clear International Customs, collect their luggage, and board the Ionian Village chartered busses at the airport, which are supervised by more Ionian Village staff members and clergy.
-These busses will depart Athens for Bartholomeio, where campers will settle in at the Ionian Village campgrounds.
-Please see the Registration Form for details concerning extended stay return flight supervision.
+Upon arriving at New York's JFK International Airport, campers will be greeted by Ionian Village staff.
+Each flight to Athens will be supervised by staff members that are responsible for escorting all campers safely aboard the flights to the Ionian Village staff awaiting them at the Athens Airport.
+These chaperones will also ensure that all campers clear International Customs, collect their luggage, and board the Ionian Village chartered buses at the airport, which are supervised by more Ionian Village staff members.
+These buses will depart Athens for Bartholomio, where campers will settle in at the Ionian Village campgrounds.

-As Ionian Village is a "travel" camp, parents should be aware that campers travel to each site by cabin, and that every trip is accompanied and supervised by cabin staff, and administrative staff.
-As part of the intense training and orientation program that Ionian Village's staff members experience, all staff members have been educated on the sites we visit, and several have previously visited the sites.
-Fully aware of their surroundings, Ionian Village staff are prepared to deal effectively with safety issues that might arise.
+As Ionian Village is a "travel" camp, parents should be aware that campers travel to each site by cabin, and that every trip is accompanied and supervised by cabin staff and administrative staff.
+As part of the intense training and orientation program that Ionian Village's staff members experience, all staff members have been educated on the sites we visit.

 Is Ionian Village Safe?